- Acquisitions are not just for large businesses. Small businesses can use them to gain a competitive advantage over other companies.

 When it comes to expanding your business, your first thought is likely along the lines of engaging marketing experts, spending big on web landing pages, and creating supply chain relationships.
 But realize there are cheaper alternatives regarding time, effort, risk, and dollars, in both the short-term and in the long run.

 One alternative strategy is to locate an enterprise which possesses links to those “people.”
-It will surprise many entrepreneurs out there, but the time-frame and cost of developing, implementing, and managing marketing from a standing start could be much more expensive than bolting on a business that already exists and which has access to the people you seek, as it was with Natalie’s business.
+It will surprise many entrepreneurs out there, but the time-frame and cost of developing, implementing and managing marketing from a standing start could be much more expensive than bolting on a business that already exists and has access to the people you seek, as it was with Natalie’s business.

 Perhaps you don’t own any material or intellectual property stemming from possessing a unique product or service.
 If so, your business is at risk.
 However, that “risk” can always be mitigated.
 Perhaps you could gain and protect the rights to use someone else’s intellectual property.

-For example: acquiring the specific rights in a geographic region such as a state or town; or for a function or use in a market or industry (that may be in the form of a franchise or licensed rights).
+For example: Acquiring the specific rights in a geographic region such as a state or town; or for a function or use in a market or industry (that may be in the form of a franchise or licensed rights).
 And you should be thinking, “How can I extend or protect my reach?”

 The strategy is the same—either get into improved marketing and branding or find the business that provides that reach.
 When it’s all about finding more people to sell to, there are more businesses out there doing it very successfully than there are marketing experts really capable of finding those very same people.